n-crespo/audio-to-csv/README.md

-# mp4 to csv
+# Audio to csv

-Converts the audio from a mp4 file to mono or stereo channel values in a csv file.
+Converts an audio file to mono or stereo channel values in a csv file.
 Includes utility function to visualize audio changes.

 ![audio visualization](./graph.png)